Announcements

 Turkey

-- Turkey hunting is prohibited east of and within 50 yards of the main north/south road through the defined Baldwin Lake Waterfowl Rest Area, within 100 yards of any house or building, and south of access road in the Dry Lake area
+No hunting east of and within 50 yards of the defined Baldwin Lake Waterfowl Rest Area’s main north-south road, within 100 yards of any house or building, or south of the Dry Lake access road.

 Waterfowl

-- Kaskaskia River follows statewide regulations except in the DCWMA
+Kaskaskia River follows statewide regulations except in the DCWMA during regular season.

 - Statewide hunting hours except between Hwys 13 & 154, which closes at 1 pm